HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

-This page documents a FHIR-based approach for requesting attachments for claims or prior authorization from a Provider.\*  This transaction is used for *solicited*  attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.
+This page documents a FHIR-based approach for requesting attachments for claims and prior authorization from a Provider.\*  This transaction is used for *solicited* attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.
 It is intended to be compatible with the X12n 277 Request for Additional Information (RFAI) and 278 response transactions.
 For more information on X12 defined transactions, see [X12 Transaction Sets].

 \* {% include see-conf.md %}